Turkey fighting against oppressors, not Syrians, Erdoğan says

 "But no one (from western countries, Arab League) called to extend condolences for our 20 citizens who were killed and 170 who were wounded (by YPG cross-border attacks)," Erdoğan said, adding that they cannot be trusted.

-Erdoğan highlighted that Turkey has never in its history slaughtered civilians and never will.
+Erdoğan highlighted that Turkey has never in its history massacred civilians and never will, adding: "Our religion and culture would never allow it."

+"In fact it is the history of those who accuse us of committing massacres that are full of such massacres," Erdoğan said.

 "If you want to see civilians being persecuted, look at Afghanistan, Myanmar, Upper Karabakh in the Caucasus and Bosnia in the Balkans," Erdoğan said.